mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 == Installation ==

-1. Log in as administrator in Wordpress.
+1. Log in as administrator in WordPress
 2. Go to Plugins > Add New
 3. Find "Mailjet Email Marketing" in the plugins directory and install it
    - or -
    Click "Upload plugin" and upload the `mailjet-for-wordpress.zip` file from GitHub
-4. Activate the Mailjet extension through the "Plugins" menu in WordPress.
+4. Activate the Mailjet extension through the "Plugins" menu in WordPress

 You must have cURL extension enabled.
 PHP 5.6 or later version is required.